-This fall, in partnership with University Programs, FCLD again will be offering a seminar series designed to prepare instructors for online teaching and learning.
-The following sessions are all on Fridays from 1:00 to 2:30 p.m. in the Woods Classroom based on the following schedule:
+This summer, in partnership with University Programs, FCLD again will be offering an 8-part seminar series designed to prepare instructors for online teaching and learning.
+The sessions are all on Mondays and Wednesdays, in the Woods Classroom in Harrison University Libraries, based on the following schedule:

-Just like any instruction, we need to be able to communicate with students, collect assignments, and facilitate group work like case studies and projects.
+Just like any instruction, we need to be able to communicate with students, collect assignments, and facilitate group work such as case studies and projects.
 This seminar covers basic Blackboard tools that are essential for online instruction including Email, Announcements and Alerts, the Assignment Tool, and Blackboard Groups.
-We’ll also discuss synchronous communication tools such as WebEx.

 Distance education means there is “a distance between learner and teacher which is not merely geographic, but educational and psychological as well” (Moore, 1983).
 One hallmark of a well-designed online course is that it uses interaction to close up this distance, building in lots of different ways for students to work together and form their own online community.
 During this seminar, participants will learn how to foster and encourage interactivity using tools such as the Discussion Board, Blogs, Wikis, Journals, and other non-Blackboard tools.

 Monday, June 17, 2019 10:00 a.m. – 11:30 a.m.

 Your course is designed, your content prepared and loaded, your instruction and assignments align with your objectives, there’s a good mix of media presented, and opportunities for collaboration and interaction -- but how will you inform your students about their progress?
 Grade Center!
 Learn basic and necessary house-keeping of Grade Center and ways to set up

 Wednesday, June 19, 2019 10:00 a.m. – 11:30 a.m.

 One of the best ways to learn about teaching online

 Monday, June 24, 2019 10:00 a.m. – 11:30 a.m.